A Cookham History

 1910 the old Fire Brigade building was erected in the Pound, but was sold off in 1929.

-1911 The Kings Hall is given to the village by Colonel Ricardo, as a reading room.
+1911 The Kings Hall is given to the village by Colonel Ricardo, as a reading room when the new Methodist Church in Cookham Rise is built.

 1947 Severe flooding in Cookham takes place.